Internal · scoping map · not client-facing

 The pipeline — what happens vs. what Facade.ai does

 ◆ MVP Wedge v1 = ingest → extract → take off → reconcile.
-Output: a verified quantity takeoff aligned to the GC's leveling schema.
+Output: a verified quantity takeoff aligned to the GC's leveling schema (Exhibit B), packaged per supplier.
 STAGES 0–3

 0